koalalorenzo/blog/content/posts/202404-shortcuts-spoons-reminder/index.md

 available, and shows it on the screen, as well as spits it out as an output.

-The reason for doing it as an output too, is that I am using the same shortcut with other shortcut (ex: The integration with Obsidian for my second brain).
+The reason for doing it as an output too, is that I am using the same shortcut with other shortcuts (ex: The integration with Obsidian for my second brain).
-This works very much like proper bash scripting, and it allows you to use it with other shortcuts (or even scripts if you use it from the CLI).
+This works very much like proper shell scripting, and it allows you to combine it and reuse it in more complex workflows.

 You can download, inspect and use the shortcut from [this link here](https://www.icloud.com/shortcuts/dca360da797e4c28b1221c5b97c83b6a).